 Jonathan Davis (26:20):

-No, I am good.
-I am enjoying listening to the stories and very inspirational and I appreciate them.
+No, no, I’m good.
+I’m enjoying listening to the stories and very inspirational and I appreciate them.
+It is

 Bill Fairman (26:26):

-Excellent!
-Well Jim, thank you so much for taking the time.
-I know you have got the patients probably lined up going supposed to be yanking one of my feet.
-That is all right!
+excellent.
+Well, Jim, thank you so much for taking the time.
+I know you’ve got the patients probably lined up going [inaudible] supposed to be yanking one of my feet.
+That’s all right.
 Take your time.

 Jim Rachor (26:40):

-That is okay.
-I will hide it in here.
-Nobody will find me in here.
-I just want to just lastly, just thank you guys for helping me out in my freedom path to financial freedom.
-You are instrumental in doing that and I appreciate your integrity and your loyalty and your honesty and your knowledge and what you are doing in your mission life and your faith life it is something cool to watch and I appreciate you guys.
-So, thank you for, I mean, I am already even beyond on with you guys, so it is my honor to be here.
+That’s okay.
+I’ll hide it in here. [inaudible] nobody will find me in here.
+I just want to, I want to just lastly, just thank you guys for helping me out in my, uh, my freedom path to financial freedom.
+You’re instrumental in doing that and I appreciate your integrity and your loyalty and your honesty and your knowledge and what you’re doing in your mission life and your faith life.
+Uh, it’s, uh, it’s something cool to watch and I appreciate you guys.
+So thank you for, I mean, I’m already even beyond on with you guys, so it’s my honor to be here.
 So thank you.